-Other investments have been assessed to have \$nil fair value as at December 31, 2022 (December 31, 2021 - \$nil), MNAC management assessed Other investments and concluded that it is not possible to readily determine a fair market value for these investments.
+Other investments have been assessed to have \$nil fair value as at December 31, 2023 (December 31, 2022 - \$nil).
+Company management assessed Other investments and concluded that it is not possible to readily determine a fair Market value for these investments.

-During the year, the Company disposed of one of its wholly owned subsidiaries, 2292683 Alberta Limited to Previcare Inc. for an immaterial amount.
-This subsidiary had immaterial assets and its operations had not yet commenced.
+During the 2022 fiscal year, the Company disposed of one of its wholly-owned subsidiaries, 2292683 Alberta Limited through a sale to Previcare, Inc. for proceeds of approx. \$275.00, representing a reimbursement of the cost of incorporating the subsidiary.
+This subsidiary had no assets and had not yet commenced operations.